2014–15 Newcastle United F.C. season

-This article shows statistics and lists details of all matches played by the club during the season.

 Chronological list of events

 6 June 2014: 20-year-old Ayoze Pérez signs for the Magpies for an estimated fee of £1.6m from Tenerife.

 9 June 2014: Jack Colback from Sunderland joins the Magpies on a free transfer.

 11 June 2014: Stefan Broccoli, Michael Newberry, Lewis Suddick, Ben Pollock, Luke Charman, Jamie Holmes, Jack Hunter, Louis Johnson, Sean Longstaff, Ben Smith, Jake Trodd and Dan Ward sign scholarships with the club's academy.
 James Morgan, Lewis Aird and Macauley Booth leave the academy.

 18 June 2014: The 2014–15 Premier League fixtures are released with the Magpies kicking off against reigning champions Manchester City for a second season running.

 28 June 2014: James Tavernier signs for Championship side Wigan Athletic for an expected fee of £400K.

 1 July 2014: Romain Amalfitano leaves on a free transfer for Dijon.

 2 July 2014: Siem de Jong signs from Ajax for an expected fee of £7.5 million.

 4 July 2014: The club appoints Dave Billows as Head of Fitness.

 13 July 2014: Rémy Cabella signs from Montpellier for an expected fee of £8 million.

 16 July 2014: Emmanuel Rivière signs from Monaco for an expected fee of £6.3 million.

 17 July 2014: Mathieu Debuchy is transferred to Arsenal for an expected fee of £12 million.

 17 July 2014: Daryl Janmaat signs from Feyenoord for an expected fee of £5 million.

 22 July 2014: Sylvain Marveaux joins Guingamp on a season-long loan.

 3 August 2014: Facundo Ferreyra signs from Shakhtar Donetsk on a season-long loan.

 9 August 2014: Newcastle completes double signing of Karl Darlow and Jamaal Lascelles from Nottingham Forest for an expected combined fee of £7 million.
 Both are immediately loaned back to the selling club for the rest of the season.

 30 August 2014: The Magpies score their first goals of the season in a 3–3 draw with Crystal Palace, including debut Newcastle goals for defender Mike Williamson and 18-year-old Rolando Aarons.

 1 September 2014: Mapou Yanga-Mbiwa joins Roma on a season-long loan.